 Intrinsic scientific, scholarly, or artistic merit of the project as judged by its:

 b) Coherence and clarity of purpose

-c) Apparent potential for success
+c) Apparent potential for success or impact

 d) Degree of imagination and innovation in concept and approach

 a) Availability of alternative internal and external sources of funds

 b) Current resources of the applicant for all funded activities